khaledabbassi92/khaledabbassi92/README.md

 <br>

-A C++ real-time application exploring the architecture of a networked world and the separation between presentation, world state and server-side behavior.
+A C++ real-time application exploring the architecture of a networked world and the relationship between client presentation, world state and server behavior.

 <br><br>

-<b>Explores</b>
+<b>Engineering Focus</b>

 <br><br>